-A Lawn Care Independent Contractor Agreement is a document used by lawn care freelancers and their clients to set forth the terms of the contracted work, as well as any circumstances that could be grounds for termination.
+A Lawn Care Contract is a document used by lawn care freelancers and their clients to set forth the terms of the contracted work and any circumstances that could be grounds for termination.

 The contractor often drafts this, but it may be created by a corporate client who frequently works with different landscaping professionals.
 Regardless, it must be signed by both the contractor and the client.
 Once it is signed, it becomes legally binding and enforceable.